-- A Diversity, Equity, and Inclusion Report (later this summer)
+- A Diversity, Equity, and Inclusion Report (below, here, and ongoing)

 Developed in partnership with the Office of Diversity, Equity, and Inclusion and the Officers of the School Committee, and with guidance and input from many—current and former students; faculty and staff; families; neighbors; and educational partners—we have built a framework for our work going forward.
 This is a working document and we will update as we listen to even more voices and test our new approach.
 Below you will find our statement and values, followed by priorities and accompanying steps:

 SEE ADDITIONAL GFS NEWS AND UPDATES ON THE RIGHT